jeremiegirault/swift-evolution/proposals/NNNN-flatten-void.md

 }
 ```

-What should happen when T becomes `Void` ?
+What should happen when T becomes `Void`?
 Every pseudo-instance use should also be striped.
-In pseudo-language the above becomes :
+In pseudo-language the above becomes:

 ```
 func test<Void>() {